DeiC-HPC/corelearning/README.md

 commands.
 Inside the html folder you run the command `npm install` and inside the server folder you run `pip3 install -r requirements.txt`.

-To compile the javascript for the webserver you will have to run `webpack` inside the html folder. `webpack` will be installed by `npm`.
+To compile the javascript for the webserver you will have to run `npm run build` inside the html folder.

 ### Files and folders